lp-hub/localRAGOCR/README.md

-# localRAGOCR
+# localRAG

 ## Free, local, open-source RAG with SQLite & FAISS

 - Created & tested with Python 3.12, llama-cpp-python, LangChain,
 - FAISS, and Gradio.
 Works offline on Ubuntu with NVIDIA GPU (for
-- CUDA acceleration) and GGUF model.
-Includes OCR scripts.
+- CUDA acceleration) and GGUF model

 #### Set up: